angelromarco04/MyNotes/Programming/Python/data/08_OOP.md

 # Now value1 = 2
 ```

+## Class variables

 - There also exists static attributes or class variables.
 - They are a class property that is shared among all objects of that class.

 ```python
 class ExampleClass: